 - Whenever possible, do not fry food.
 It is better to grill, bake, poach, barbecue or boil food.
 If you do fry, use unsaturated oil.
 Drain the oil off the food before eating.

 - Choose lean cuts of meat and cut off any excess fat.

 - Avoid adding unnecessary fat to food.
-For example, use low-fat spreads, spread less butter or margarine on bread, measure out small portions of oil for cooking, etc.
+For example, measure out small portions of oil for cooking, etc.

 - Watch out for hidden fats that are in pastries, chocolate, cakes and biscuits.

 Trans fats (or trans fatty acids) are unsaturated fatty acids.
 Trans fats increase the risk of heart disease.
-They increase LDL-cholesterol and decrease HDL-cholesterol.
-See also separate leaflet called Cholesterol for further information.
+They increase LDL cholesterol and decrease HDL cholesterol.

 Research has shown that trans fatty acids produced during the processing (hardening) of vegetable oils are much more harmful to health than natural trans fatty acids (for example, in milk, beef and lamb).
 You can reduce your intake of trans fats by avoiding or reducing the amount of fried foods, high-fat snacks and high-fat baked foods you eat.